cruncha-cruncha/zork1-compiler/LANG.md

 The first example has some text: that text will always be shown (logged) if the player tries to `GO NORTH` while in this room.
 As a consequence, the player can never travel north from this room (at least not using the `GO` command).
 Note that a `CR` after the text (as in a `DESC` group) is always implied and never allowed explicitly.

 The second example specifies another room to go to: `KITCHEN`.
-If the player enters command `GO KITCHEN` while in this room, the engine will attempt to move the player to the kitchen.
+If the player enters command `GO EAST` while in this room, the engine will attempt to move the player to the kitchen.
 As with the first example, this cannot change at game-time.

 The third example indicates that the routine `BEDROOM-1-SOUTH` should be run when the player enters command `GO SOUTH`.
 This routine can do anything at all; it may or may not move the player.
 It may move the player to the `ELEVATOR` in some cases, or the `STAIRCASE` in others.
 This allows the game map to change at game-time.